sindremm/Sanntid/exercise_4/README.md

 Some engineering questions, before you continue:

 - Why would we aim to detect success in results, instead of the more classical way of detecting errors/failures?
+  - We know how the program is supposed to act when it works, but we can't know all the ways the program can fail.
+Therefore it's easier to check if the program is working as intended as opposed to if it is failing.
 - Why would we want to self-terminate, instead of handling the error immediately in the "primary" (as opposed to deferring it to the backup as it "spins up")?
+  - If the program already has an error, then it means that something already has gone wrong in the program.
+If we try to handle the error in the 'primary' we might just end up with the same error.
+By restarting it is possible to escape the part of the process that went wrong, making it possible for us to handle the error.
 - Is there any reason to prefer a process pair style, as opposed to making a separate supervisor-like program whose sole purpose is to restart the main program?
+  - Because of the nature of distributed systems, the separate supervisor program is also prone to failing.
+If the supervisor crashes before the main program, then there is nothing capable of restarting the program.

 ---